 Uterine Cancer Stages

-- Stage 2 – The cancer has spread beyond the uterus to the cervix.
+- Stage 2 – The cancer has spread to the cervix.

-- Stage 4 – The cancer has spread to the rectum and/or bladder (stage IVA) or beyond to lymph nodes (stage IVB).
+- Stage 3 – The cancer has spread to the pelvic area, including the vagina, ovaries and/or lymph nodes.

 Additionally, uterine cancer stages include a grade (G) that describes the degree to which the cancer cells resemble healthy cells when viewed under a microscope.
 This information can be helpful to a physician in determining how quickly the cancer can be expected to spread.